maschand/Go-laravel/README.md

 - `./app/controllers` folder for functional controllers (used in routes)
 - `./app/models` folder for describe business models and methods of your project
 - `./app/queries` folder for describe queries for models of your project
+- `./app/helpers` folder for describe helpers of your project
+- `./app/interfaces` folder for describe interfaces for repository, service, and controller of your project
+- `./app/providers` folder for describe providers and binding interface of your project
+- `./app/services` folder for describe services for controller of your project
+- `./app/repositories` folder for describe repository for service of your project
+- `./app/tests` folder for describe unit testing for your project

 ### ./docs